Riyaz ul Khaliq

 Carney is on an official trip to Australia as part of his three-nation Asia tour.

-Both opposed Iran getting nuclear weapons.
+Both have opposed Iran getting nuclear weapons.

 Tensions have surged in the Middle East after the US and Israel launched airstrikes on Iran beginning Feb.
 28, killing over 900 people, including Iran’s Supreme Leader Ali Khamenei and more than 165 elementary schoolgirls, according to Iranian authorities.